roblaing/erlang-webapp-howto/unit3/README.md

 Though I have escaped single quotes within SQL strings, there is still the problem that my simple template/2 function cannot handle bad guys inputing `<element attribute="value"...>` which could do something malicious in browsers.
-A simple way of escaping HTML is
+A simple way of escaping HTML is this function I've added to my webutil module:

 ```erlang
 html_escape(ArgList) ->